 Services to students are available to provide resource information that makes college life easier.
-Basic student questions, needs, and requests in academics, finance, and co-curricular activities can be obtained in one convenient location.
-Students are encouraged to contact Student Services coordinators with any questions regarding registrar requests, transportation, childcare, professional counseling services in the community, and other available information to address special concerns that may arise while attending the college.
+In one convenient location, basic student questions, needs, and requests in the areas of academics, finance, and co-curricular activities can be obtained.
+Students are encouraged to contact Student Services coordinators with any questions regarding registrar requests, transportation, childcare, professional counseling services in the community, and other information, as available, to address special concerns that may arise while attending the College.